-The Reconciliation for the year 2019 is shown in Table 17.
+The Reconciliation for the year 2020 is shown in Table 17.
 Reconciliation data shows that trucked tonnages show a small deviation from the sum of products figures from the BAO processing plant.
-Reconciliation with predicted grades shows good correlation with Zn and Cu, however Pb and Au reconciliation shows that there is 15% less Pb and 16% more Au produced from the plant than predicted from the production block model.
+Reconciliation with predicted grades shows good correlation with Zn and Cu, and Pb, however Au and S reconciliation shows that there is 14% more Au and 20% more S produced from the plant than predicted from the production block model.
 On the whole, the Competent Person judges this to be reasonable and sufficient.